Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 just woken up, therefore it means that I should start firing on all cylinders to today's task can start.
 By the time I would get back into bed, my mind would be racing trivial stuff that would prevent me from getting to sleep.

-This would happen almost everytime I needed to get up out of bead.
+This would happen almost everytime I needed to get up out of bed.
 This was happening in tandem with weening myself off knowing the time.
 I had no good solution to this, because I would almost instantly start thinking about things as soon as I got up.
 I wish there was a better solution to this.
 The way that I fixed this was, just hold it in and take care of it when 04:00 rolls around.
 It could wait until that unknown point in time is reached.